 Keeping Up With Inflation

-Some annuities offer a guaranteed lifetime income with the ability to increase regularly to keep up with inflation.
+Some annuities offer a guaranteed lifetime income that can increase regularly to keep up with inflation.
 Once the income increases, the payment amount is locked in and can never go backward from that point forward.

 Things To Consider When Retiring